mrroach9/BlendRecover/README.md

 ###Results

+For result images and analysis in different scenarios, please refer to http://blog.roach-works.com/archives/352 .

 Here are sample estimated alpha results (compared with actual alpha used in blending).
 Note that the algorithm can recover image B even when it only lies an extremely shallow layer on A.

 * Actual alpha = 0.1, estimated alpha = 0.117798553914, inlierRatio = 0.35737527115